sosthoff/tvshowtime_alexa-skill/README.md

 # tvshowtime_alexa-skill
-An alexa skill as aws lambda function to connect to TVShowTime and enables you to ask for the next show you have to watch
+An alexa skill as an aws lambda function to connect to TVShowTime that enables you to
+  - ask for the next show you have to watch
+  - mark shows as watched
+  - get a show suggestion